Chapter 4.25

 4.25.030 Permit required for improvement or use.

-City right-of-way shall not be privately improved or used unless a permit has been issued pursuant to this chapter.
+A city right-of-way shall not be privately improved or used unless a permit has been issued pursuant to this chapter.
+Applications seeking to utilize the right-of-way by a public utility or otherwise qualified service provider for the delivery of services to the general public shall also comply with the provisions of Chapter 4.22 FWRC.
 No development approval shall be issued which requires use of privately maintained city right-of-way unless a permit has been issued pursuant to this chapter.
-This section shall not apply to driveway connections from private property to city road right-of-way, utility construction work otherwise authorized, rights-of-way activities, or general transportation and travel along the right-of-way.
+This section shall not apply to driveway connections from private property to city right-of-way, utility construction work otherwise authorized pursuant to Chapter 4.22 FWRC, rights-of-way activities or general transportation and travel along the right-of-way.

 4.25.040 Review of application procedures.